j-mhu/hera/tests/driverless/README.md

 A consequence is that we cannot know what the packet type is until after we’ve tried reading the first byte.
 This motivates a new error called `WRONG_PACKET` that implements the error interface.
 I initialized one single instance of it.
 This gets sent any time a MySQL packet is read using netstring functions, or vice versa.

 Similarly, if the indicator byte is not present, or it is not 0x00 or 0x01, then we should raise an `UNKNOWN_PACKET` error.
-This is also defined in `utility/encoding`, under `WRONG_PACKET`.
+Both are defined in [`utility/encoding`](https://github.com/paypal/hera/tree/master/utility/encoding), under `WRONGPACKET` and `UNKNOWNPACKET`.

 An example of its use is this:

 If the err returned from NewNetstring(…) is encoding.WRONGPACKET, then we should try to read the bytes again using NewMySQLPacket(…).
-See workerclient.go: function doREAD() for an example.
+NewNetstring and NewMySQLPacket were modified to read from a buffer, so that we do not consume input on a packet misread.
+See [workerclient.go: doRead()](https://github.com/paypal/hera/tree/master/lib/workerclient.go) for an example.

-3. Adding a MySQL case for all worker request handling code.
+#### 3. Adding a MySQL case for all worker request handling code.####

-4. Places with important TODOS
+(editing)

+As a result, there are a few places with very important TODOs.
-    * cmdprocessor.go.
+    * cmdprocessor.go

-## Currently supported commands:
+## Currently supported commands: ##
      - [ ] COM_SLEEP
 	- [x] COM_QUIT
 	- [ ] COM_INIT_DB